Complete VW Transporter Diesel Heater Installation Guide (Autoterm 2kW, Eberspacher Step-by-Step)

 If you are happy with the routing and happy that you have tightened the fuel adapter joints then the fuel tank can be lifted back up into it's correct position and tightened up.

 Be aware that the fuel may syphon out of the tank if the exposed pipe is left too low, ie on the floor.
-Bet put the pipe end in a bucket just in case.
+Best put the pipe end in a bucket just in case.

 We install a riv-nut as shown below to allow the fuel pump to be secured.